FathiHeelo/Assignment_one_QA/README.md

 How manual testing complements automated testing in real projects Professional documentation and communication in QA processes

-Possible Enhancements (Ideas)

-Add a simple Swing or JavaFX GUI for better usability Implement user authentication
-Export reports to PDF/Excel
-Add comments and attachments to issues
-Integration with automated tests (as a future step)

 Developed & Tested by: Fathi Heelo 🚀
 Course Context: Manual Testing in Software Quality Assurance